MrOctopus/nl_mcm/wiki/FAQ.md

 ## Why should I use NL_MCM as apposed to a "Regular" mcm?

-The two main reasons to use NL_MCM as apposed to regular MCM's are that NL_MCM is more simple to implement and easier to maintain.
+The two main reasons to use NL_MCM over regular MCMs, is that the former is more simple to implement and maintain.
 NL_MCM speeds up implementation of MCM's with a variety of QOL functions such as [QuickHotKey](https://github.com/MrOctopus/nl_mcm/wiki/nl_mcm_module#QuickHotkey), [AddParagraph](https://github.com/MrOctopus/nl_mcm/wiki/nl_mcm_module#AddParagraph), [SetSliderDialogue](https://github.com/MrOctopus/nl_mcm/wiki/nl_mcm_module#SetSliderDialog), and state_id based [Advanced States](https://github.com/MrOctopus/nl_mcm/wiki/nl_mcm_module#Advanced_States).
-NL_MCM also facilitates easier maintenance by allows each page of your MCM to be its' own script, simplifying updates and ongoing development.
+NL_MCM also facilitates easier maintenance by allowing each page of your MCM to be separated into its own script, simplifying updates and ongoing development.

 ## Should I include resources from NL_MCM in with my mod?